bibhusprasad/026_reactjs_tutorial_from_youtube/react-basic/README.md

 ### 19. useActionState React Hook

 * It updates state based on the result of a form action
+* It can also used as form validation. see 24 series

 [useActionState React Hook](https://github.com/bibhusprasad/026_reactjs_tutorial_from_youtube/commit/c370b108fdf2d3e07d5f66fd1459ec6e1e6399ef)